 Why we like the Chiki Tiki Bar and Grille (which folks in the area just call Burdines): Many visitors to the Keys complain about high prices on food, but this place has reasonable prices and very good food.
 It’s the sort of unpretentious, untouristy place residents frequent.
 We recommend the fresh dolphin, the burgers, the shrimp wrapped in bacon and brushed with barbecue sauce (so good) and especially the fries.
 The serving of fries is enormous; you can order one to share with two or more people.

 There are no beers on tap but a nice selection of craft beers in cans.
-Burdines tiki bar is one of the more obscure ones we list on our story on best tiki bars in the Florida Keys.
+Burdines tiki bar is on our story on best tiki bars in the Florida Keys.

 Finding it: 1200 Oceanview Ave, End of 15th Street, Marathon.